JarlLyng/umami/README.md

 The build step will create tables in your database if you are installing for the first time.
 It will also create a login user with username **admin** and password **umami**.

+> **Note:** When deploying to Vercel with Supabase, ensure your `DATABASE_URL` environment variable is set in Vercel's project settings.

 ### Start the Application

 ```bash